omnianasa/Papers-/0018/ReadMe.md

 # Attention Is All You Need (Transformer)

-## Overview (simple English)
+## Overview
-This document explains the 2017 paper *Attention Is All You Need* in clear, everyday English.
+Today we explain the 2017 paper *Attention Is All You Need* in clear, everyday English.
 The paper introduces the **Transformer**, a neural network architecture for processing sequences (like sentences) that uses only attention mechanisms and removes recurrence (RNNs/LSTMs) and convolutions.
 The Transformer is faster to train, more parallelizable, and achieves state-of-the-art results on machine translation tasks.

 ## High-level idea
 Traditional sequence models (RNNs) process tokens one-by-one in order.
 This makes training slow because you can't compute all token representations in parallel.
 The Transformer replaces that sequential processing with **self-attention**, which lets each position in the sequence look at all other positions at once and decide how much to focus on them.
 That means the model can learn long-range relationships directly, and training can be parallelized across the sequence.

-## Main components (short)
+## Main components
 - **Input token embeddings**: map tokens (words/subwords) to vectors.
 - **Positional encodings**: add information about token order because the model has no recurrence.
 - **Encoder stack**: several identical layers; each layer has multi-head self-attention + feed-forward network.
 - **Decoder stack**: similar, but each layer has an extra encoder-decoder attention sub-layer to look at encoder outputs.
 - **Output softmax**: convert decoder outputs to probabilities over vocabulary.

-## Why attention? (intuition)
+## Why attention?
 Self-attention computes a weighted average of all token representations, where weights depend on how relevant tokens are to each other.
 This gives a direct path between any two tokens (constant number of steps), making it easier to learn dependencies even across long distances.
 Multi-head attention lets the model look at relationships from different "perspectives" at once.

-## Detailed pipeline — step by step (plain paragraphs)
+## Detailed pipeline — step by step
 1. **Data & tokenization**: Start with sentence pairs (source and target languages).
 Tokenize texts into subword units (e.g., byte-pair encoding or word-piece).
 This reduces vocabulary size and handles rare words.

 2. **Create input embeddings**: Each token is mapped to a `d_model`-dimensional vector using learned embeddings.
 The same is done for the target side (decoder input) during training (teacher forcing).